2nd Regiment of Light Dragoons (United States): Raid to capture a British Commander

-Ball’s Battlefield
+Ball's Battlefield

 On July 30, 1813.
 Major James Ball and his Dragoons of the 2nd Regiment escorted Colonel Wells to Fort Stephenson to relieve Major Croghan who was about to be besieged by a large combined British-Indian force.
 While the Dragoons were continuing to travel on the road, they are ambushed by British-allied Indians.
 Major Ball ordered his dragoons to charge and the Dragoons charged with their sabres killing 17 Indian warriors.
 The Indians retreated leaving the American Dragoons the victors on the field.
 The American Dragoons suffered none killed or wounded.

-Battle of Thames
+Battle of the Thames

 On September 27, 1813, Ball and his dragoons, although dismounted, accompanied Harrison on his invasion of Canada at Amherstburg.
 The squadron captured a bridge over the Aux Canards River.

 Raid on capturing British shipping

 On October 25, 1813.
 At least 25 Dragoons from the 2nd Regiment took part in an amphibious guerrilla raid with American militia privateers in a raid on British shipping.
-The American Dragoons and militia rode in some small boats and a bigger boat called the Smuggler Catcher.
-The Dragoons and militia captured 7 boats and their cargo, then withdrew back to American territory with their prizes.
+The American Dragoons and militia rode in some small boats and a bigger boat called Smuggler Catcher.
+The Dragoons and militia captured seven boats and their cargo, then withdrew back to American territory with their prizes.
 On December 30, 1813.
 All the militia privateers got their share of the prize money, but the Dragoons did not receive any of the prize money.